 The borrowing base under our revolving credit facility is currently \$300 million.
-Our borrowing base is redetermined by the lenders twice per year, and will be re-determined no later than May 2018.
+Our borrowing base is redetermined by the lenders twice per year.
 Our borrowing base may decrease as a result of a decline in oil or natural gas prices, operating difficulties, declines in reserves, lending requirements or regulations, the issuance of new indebtedness or for any other reason.
 We cannot be certain that funding will be available if needed, and to the extent required, on acceptable terms.
 In the event of a decrease in our borrowing base, we could be required to repay any indebtedness in excess of the redetermined borrowing base, which could deplete cash flow from operations or require additional financing.
 Further, our borrowing base is made available to us subject to the terms and covenants of our revolving credit facility, including compliance with the ratios and other financial covenants of such facility, and a failure to comply with such ratios or covenants could force us to repay a portion of our borrowings and suffer adverse financial impacts.

-Our business is subject to local legal, social, political and economic factors that are beyond our control, which could impair or delay our ability to expand our operations or operate profitably.
+Our business is subject to local legal, social, political and economic factors that are beyond our control, which could impair or delay our ability to expand our operations or operate profitably

-We operate our business in Colombia, where all of our reserves and production are currently located, and may eventually expand to other countries.
+All of our reserves and production are currently located in Colombia; however, we may eventually expand to other countries.
 Exploration and production operations are subject to legal, social, political and economic uncertainties, including terrorism, military repression, social unrest and activism, strikes by local or national labor groups, interference with private contract rights, extreme fluctuations in currency exchange rates, high rates of inflation, exchange controls, changes in tax rates, changes in laws or policies affecting environmental issues (including land use and water use), workplace safety, foreign investment, foreign trade, investment or taxation, as well as restrictions imposed on the oil and natural gas industry, such as restrictions on production, price controls and export controls.
 When such disruptions occur, they may adversely impact our operations and threaten the economic viability of our projects or our ability to meet our production targets.

 Colombia has experienced and may in the future experience political and economic instability.
 This instability could result in new governments or the adoption of new policies, laws or regulations that might assume a substantially more hostile attitude toward foreign investment, including but not limited to: the imposition of additional taxes; nationalization; changes in energy or environmental policies or the personnel administering them; changes in oil and natural gas pricing policies; and royalty changes or increases.
-In an extreme case, such a change could result in termination of contract rights and expropriation of foreignowned assets or renegotiation or nullification of existing concessions and contracts.
-There will be national elections in Colombia in 2018, resulting in a new country president who may take positions on oil and gas issues that are contrary to our interests.
-Any changes in the ruling government, oil and gas or investment regulations and policies or a shift in political attitudes in countries in which we operate are beyond our control and may significantly hamper our ability to expand our operations or operate our business at a profit.
+In an extreme case, such a change could result in termination of contract rights and expropriation of foreign-owned assets or renegotiation or nullification of existing concessions and contracts.
+In 2018, there was a national election in Colombia, resulting in a new country president who may in the future take positions on oil and gas issues that are contrary to our interests.
+Any changes in the oil and gas or investment regulations and policies or a shift in political attitudes in Colombia are beyond our control and may significantly hamper our ability to expand our operations or operate our business at a profit.

-We are vulnerable to risks associated with geographically concentrated operations.
+We are vulnerable to risks associated with geographically concentrated operations